firelzrd/bore-scheduler/README.md

 How many nanoseconds to hold as cache the on-fork calculated average burst time of each task's child tasks.
 Increasing this value results in less frequent re-calculation of average burst time, in barter of more coarse-grain (=low time resolution) on-fork burst time adjustments.

-### sched_burst_fork_atavistic (range: 0 - 3, default: 2)
+### sched_burst_inherit_type (range: 0 - 2, default: 2)

 0: Disables the inheritance of the average child burst time from ancestor processes.
+1: Enables the inheritance from parent processes.
-1-3: Enables the inheritance of the average child burst time from ancestor processes using a topological hub/stub style hierarchy tree, rather than the traditional parent-to-child style.
+2: Enables the inheritance of the average child burst time from ancestor processes using a topological hub/stub style hierarchy tree, rather than the traditional parent-to-child style.
 When this feature is enabled, nodes with only one child process are ignored when finding and calculating ancestor/descendant processes for inheritance.
-Any number equal to or greater than 1 also represents the number of hub nodes (with a child process count of 2 or more) that update_child_burst_cache will recursively dig down for each direct child when traversing the process tree to calculate the average of descendant processes' max_burst_time.
 Enabling this feature may improve system responsiveness in situations with massive process-forking, such as kernel builds.

 ### sched_burst_penalty_offset (range: 0 - 63, default: 24)